tristanlabelle/swift-winrt/Docs/Projection Design.md

 ### Qualified type names
 Swift types include a namespace prefix.

 **Rationale**: Type names in assemblies are only unique when fully qualified by their namespace.
-For example, the UWP declares multiple types with the same short name.
+For example, `Windows.winmd` has 15 non-unique short type names, including `AnimationDirection` under both `Windows.UI.Composition` and `Windows.UI.Xaml.Controls`, and `Panel` under both `Windows.Devices.Enumeration` and `Windows.UI.Xaml.Controls`.

 **Example**: `WindowsStorageStreams_IBuffer`